Metal Heart: Album information

 Wolf Hoffmann explained the concept behind the album: "We had read an article that someone was working on an artificial heart and that one day everybody is going to have a computerized heart.
 It talked, in general terms, about how more and more of humanity gets sucked out of daily life and more and more replaced by machines.
 It's not a new thing now, but then it was new.
 Humans versus machine was the general vibe of the record."
 The original cover concept was for a hologram of a metal heart until budget considerations resulted in a traditional cover.
 But fittingly for the futuristic theme of the album, Metal Heart was the first Accept album to be digitally mastered.

 Hoffmann recalls Dieter Dierks as a very demanding producer: "We would do some pieces several dozen times trying to capture what he had in his mind for a specific section," adding: "Each song we tried different combinations of guitars, mic'ing and even strings!"

 The song "Metal Heart" is well known for containing the cover of two famous classical themes: Tchaikovsky's "Slavonic March" (in the intro) and Beethoven's "Für Elise" in the main riff and solo.
 This song was covered in 1998 by Norwegian black metal band Dimmu Borgir for their album Godless Savage Garden.
 "I had no idea it would become as popular as it did," Hoffmann remembers of his contribution to the song.

-"Midnight Mover", about a drug dealer, is one of the more commercial songs on the album and was selected for a memorable music video that anticipates the bullet time filming technique by a full decade.
+"Midnight Mover", about a drug dealer, is one of the more commercial songs on the album and was selected for a music video that anticipates the bullet time filming technique by a full decade.
 "Just ahead of our time again!" jests Hoffmann.

 Despite the more commercially appealing sound of the album, it fell short of the sales figures of its predecessor Balls to the Wall in America.
 Udo remembers the Breaker through Metal Heart era as the time when the band got along best together.
 Thus this would turn out to be the last album of Accept's golden era, as cracks were soon to appear in the band's solidarity.

 The 2002 digitally remastered CD edition includes two live bonus tracks, "Love Child" and "Living for Tonite", both taken from the live EP Kaizoku-Ban.
 The 2013 release from UK-based record label Hear No Evil Recordings contains the live EP itself.